kiedunne/myrecovery-frontend-test/README-frontend.md

-# myrecovery Full-Stack Code Test
+# myrecovery Frontend Code Test

 Do not spend more than four hours on this test, it doesn't matter if the code is not fully-functional.
 We want to see how you go about problem-solving within constraints.